alieymsxxn/openai_chatbot/README.md

       "message": "Response successfully generated.",
       "response": {
-          "prompt": "What is the capital of Australia?", "reponse": "The capital of Australia is Canberra."
+          "prompt": "What is the capital of Australia?", "prompt_index": 0,
+          "response": "The capital of Australia is Canberra."
       }
   }
   ```